Personal Injury Lawyer Atlanta, Georgia

 • Elevate - Place a pillow or blanket under your heel or leg when sitting or lying down.

-Anti-inflammatory drugs can help reduce the pain and swelling but can have side effects.
-Your doctor may recommend a physical therapist to visit or exercises to do at home to stretch and strengthen the leg and joint.
+Your doctor will likely recommend a physical therapist to visit or exercises to do at home to stretch and strengthen the leg and joints.
+Keeping an aggressive and regular physical therapy schedule will improve your meniscus tear recovery time and healing.

-Recovery time varies depending on the severity of the tear and how well a person heals.
+Torn meniscus recovery time varies depending on the severity of the tear and how well a person heals.
 Rehabilitation after surgery can take anywhere from three to eight weeks.

 It may be tempting to return to old activities that involve running or jumping, but doing so could re-aggravate or re-injure your knee.
 You shouldn’t return to pre-injury levels of activity until you can do the following: